-After a while, we realized home dates were in our future.
-Well, at least until our children got older or our budget allowed us to hire a babysitter and the cost of our date.
+After a while, we realized that at home date nights were in our future if we wanted to keep our marriage strong.
+Well, at least until our children got older or our budget allowed us to hire a babysitter and work in the cost of an actual date.

-Bedroom meals are probably the easiest and most practical date you can have at home, because you already eat at home.
+Bedroom meals are probably the easiest and most practical date you can have at home, because you already eat.
 The only difference is where and how you eat.

 Eating in your bedroom is not the date.
 How you set the mood in your bedroom to eat, makes all the difference.
-Candlelight dinner, with soft music, and conversation rules (no kid talk, business, or work) turns a regular dinner into a bedroom date!
+Candlelight dinner, with soft music, and conversation rules (no kid talk, business, or work) turns a regular dinner into a romantic bedroom date night!

 And the great thing about bedroom meals, is that it’s not limited to dinner.
 You can have breakfast in bed dates or picnic lunches on your bedroom floor.